matwerber1/aws-sam-lambda-canary-test/README.md

 ## Usage

 1. Within **deploy.sh**, edit parameters below as needed.
-The BUCKET should be an S3 bucket that can be used to store packaged CloudFormation artifacts:
+The BUCKET should be changed to an S3 bucket that already exists and to which you have read/write access.
+This bucket is used to store packaged CloudFormation artifacts:

 ```sh
 BUCKET=werberm-sandbox